ReactiveX/RxJava/README.md

 - Non-opinionated about source of concurrency (threads, pools, event loops, fibers, actors, etc)
 - Async or synchronous execution
 - Virtual time and schedulers for parameterized concurrency
+- Here's a dummy line to force a change in travis

 Learn more about RxJava on the <a href="https://github.com/ReactiveX/RxJava/wiki">Wiki Home</a>.